sir-dunxalot/ember-easy-form-extensions/README.md

 ## Mixins

 The core functionality added by `ember-easy-form-extensions` lies in it's mixins.
-The mixins handle form submission events and work with the included components to make validating, saving, destroying, and cancelling, a breeze.
+The mixins handle form submission events and work with the included components to make validating, saving, deleting, and cancelling, a breeze.

 In most situations you will add the `Saving` mixin to your controller, the `Submitting` mixin to your view, and either `Rollback` or `DeleteRecord` to your route.